kate-orlova/sitecore-xm-cloud/README.md

 Sitecore JSS Next.js applications support internationalised routing with sub-path routing, while domain routing requires some custom implementation.

 To enable content localisation in a JSS Next.js app, import the _i18n_ provider from the _next-localization_ module and initialise it using the _pageProps.locale_ and _dictionary_ properties.
+See `..\src\pages\_app.tsx` for illustration.

 A **Language Selector** Next.js component retrieves all available languages through `router.locales`, uses `sitecoreContext` to determine the current language and handles language switching on the front-end.
 Its implementation can be found in `..\src\nextjs\src\components\LanguageSelector.tsx` file.